In this tutorial, we'll learn how to build a multi-module project with Maven.

-2. Maven’s Multi-module project
+2. Maven's Multi-Module Project

 A multi-module project is built from an aggregator POM that manages a group of submodules.
 In most cases, the aggregator is located in the project's root directory and must have packaging of type pom.

-Now, the submodules are regular Maven projects, and they can be built separately or through the aggregator POM.
+The submodules are regular Maven projects, and they can be built separately or through the aggregator POM.

 3. Benefits of Using Multi-Modules